Shelter Valley Virtual

-Over an 18-month period, the VPP project will investigate how distributed energy resources (DERs) such as smart thermostats, load controllers, battery energy storage, and low-emissions backup generators function in real-world conditions, how they can serve as a resource to help balance supply and demand on the grid.
+Over an 18-month period, the VPP project will investigate how distributed energy resources (DERs) such as smart thermostats, load controllers, and battery energy storage function in real-world conditions, how they can serve as a resource to help balance supply and demand on the grid.

 SDG&E has contracted with Alternative Energy Systems Consulting (AESC) to help administer the project, including recruitment of customers to participate in the pilot and the installation and testing of devices installed inside participating customers’ homes.

 Who is eligible to participate and what do I get for participating?